 4. Coconut oil

 The keto community got one thing right and that is that the medium-chain triglycerides (MCT oils) in coconut oil are great for supporting the metabolism and providing your body with easily accessible fuel.
-Even the bulletproof coffee as a concept is not bad, although I would argue that in order to prevent a stress response from your body, a big spoon of honey or a splash of milk is needed and it’s always better to consume coffee with food rather than on an empty stomach.
-Coconut oil is a great option for cooking, it has a strong taste but goes well in asian style dishes like curries and stir fries or my personal favourite coconut oil roasted sweet potatoes – yum!
+Even the bulletproof coffee as a concept is not bad.
+Although I would argue that in order to prevent a stress response from your body, a big spoon of honey or a splash of milk is needed and it’s always better to consume coffee with food rather than on an empty stomach.
+Coconut oil is a great option for cooking.
+It has a strong taste but goes well in asian style dishes like curries and stir fries or my personal favourite coconut oil roasted sweet potatoes – yum!
+Coconut oil is one of the best vegan foods to increase your metabolism.

 5. Root vegetables

 Potatoes and starchy vegetables such as parsnips, beetroot and carrots are a great option to provide carbohydrate fuel for your body.
-The pro-metabolic community advise against grains and I am still on the fence with this one as personally, I had a lot of success with keeping oats and bread in my diet.
+The pro-metabolic community advise against grains and I am still on the fence with this one.
+Personally, I had a lot of success with keeping oats and bread in my diet so I have never excluded them.
 Nonetheless, potatoes and sweet potatoes are perfect metabolism boosting foods and very versatile.
 For the best results try baking to bring out the natural sweetness and adding salt to taste.
 If you struggle with feeling cold, try eating a bowl of salty mashed or potatoes or home-fries and notice the warmth spreading to your fingers and toes.
+Potatoes are definitely one of my favourite foods to increase your metabolism!

-Yes I said liver.. this is definitely not a food for every day but it really is a “super food” and eating liver either with onions or as pate once every 10-14 days will do wonders for your overall and metabolic health.
-I know it’s extreme to go from eating a vegan diet to including organ meats but it is something that our ancestors have eaten for many years, knowing about the health benefits and I personally think it is better than eating chicken breast on the daily or only eating prime muscle meats.
+Yes I said liver.. this is definitely not a food for every day.
+But it really is a “super food” and eating liver either with onions or as pate once every 10-14 days will do wonders for your overall and metabolic health.
+I know it’s extreme to go from eating a vegan diet to including organ meats but it is something that our ancestors have eaten for many years.
+They knew about the health benefits and I personally think it is better than eating chicken breast on the daily or only eating prime muscle meats.
 Liver contains the highest and most absorbable amount of iron, vitamin A and B12 as well as many other vitamins and minerals.
 Since eating liver regularly my eyesight has improved to the point that I no longer wear glasses to watch TV or use the computer.

 These were one of the first animal proteins I added back into my diet as I think many ex-vegans do.
 Of all of the animal products, it was actually boiled eggs with a runny yolk that I started to crave.
 Eggs are another great source of vitamin A and a complete protein so they are great to include as part of a vegetarian meal or snack.
-If you are trying to heal your hormones after restrictive dieting, you need cholesterol as it is a building block for your reproductive hormones and including eggs in your diet is actually a very healthy thing.
-Eggs may not be the best protein for improving metabolism (some red meat is most likely better) but for restoring hormone health or recovering your menstrual cycle, eggs are a great food to include.
+If you are trying to heal your hormones after restrictive dieting, you need cholesterol.
+It is a building block for your reproductive hormones and including eggs in your diet is actually a very healthy thing.
+For for restoring hormone health or recovering your menstrual cycle, eggs are a great food to include.

 9. Ice cream